PeqNP/boss/docs/spec.md

   }
   this.configure = configure;
 }
+    # Defines the menus that are displayed on the left hand side of the OS bar
+    # when the controller has focus.
     menus:
       - name: File
         options:
-          # Names are HTML, allowing a menu item to display in any way you like
+          # Names are HTML, allowing a menu item to be displayed in any way you like
           - name: Add suite
             source: ${window.controller}.addSuite();
             # Displayed to the far right of menu.
 This will activate menu item